 Grains such as corn, whole wheat and oats contain phenolic acids.
 Phenolic acids are anti-inflammatory and work as antioxidants, preventing cellular damage.
 Phenolic acids in grains such as corn are concentrated mostly in the bran; sadly the bran is either partially or wholly removed during corn processing, which significantly decreases the amount of phenolic acids in corn flakes.
 The largest loss of phenolic content happens during three stages dry milling- whole kernel, flaking grit and toasted cornflake.

 In order to find out how to retain phenolic acids in corn flakes, researchers from the University of Illinois conducted a series of studies focusing on phenolic acids in processed corn.
 They are currently trying to increase the amount of phenolics in processed corn-based products with an experiment that reintroduces heated starch to processed corn-based products.
 This experiment is testing whether heating of the starch can release bound forms of compounds that would increase the quantity of antioxidants in corn-based foods.
 These developments are crucial for food science, food processing and represent future improvements.

 Using food waste for improving nutritional properties of corn flakes

-Corn flakes making process includes many steps and among them is the repurposing of food waste to fortify the end product.
+Processing corn flakes includes many steps and among them is the repurposing of food waste to fortify the end product.

 A group of researchers from the University of Novi Sad and the University of Belgrade have successfully increased the amino acid content in corn flakes by adding dry residue of wild oregano and sunflower.
 They increased the total phenolic content (TPC) to 2.84mg/g by adding 9g/100 g of sunflower and 1g/100 g of wild oregano residue to cornmeal before extrusion.